Ks89/BYAManager/README.md

 #### Execute an iTunes file to install
-If you are downloading an iTunes setup file for your operative system, when download's process will complete, you can clic on the "Execute" button in the table's row to start the installation process.
+If you are downloading an iTunes setup file for your operative system, when download's process will complete, you can click on the "Execute" button in the table's row to start the installation process.

-This function is available only for Windows and MAC OS X, because iTunes for Linux is not available.
+This function is available only for Windows and MAC OS X, because iTunes for Linux isn't available.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/cliccato-esegui.png)

 #### Updates available
-BYAManager update or DB update are notified in this section of the GUI.
+BYAManager's update or DB's update are notified in this section of the GUI.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-updated.png)